Essay · Comparison · Banking

 Ready for banking that pays you back?

-Kronos combines instant pay advances, zero-fee crypto, 2.5% APY savings, and cashback on every tap — in one app.
+Kronos combines early direct deposit, zero-fee crypto, 2.5% APY savings, and cashback on every tap — in one app.

 Join the waitlist →